1. Under French influence

 After establishment Wilhelm VI – since now Wilhelm I – a sovereign ruler (December 2, 1813) the Northern Netherlands had to face two basic problems: shaping the political body of the new state and its borders.
 In the first field, as usual, a heated dispute broke out but finally the idea of a strong hereditary power of the prince had won.
 The Constitution of March 28, 1814 gave him the right to appointing ministers with strong reducement of the legislative prerogatives of the State-General, who was deprived of the right of legislative initiative.
 Wilhelm I also gained control over the colonies.
 (The other rulers of the House of Orange are presented in a separate story: The House of Orange.)
 On the picture: Willelm I in a coronation gown.

 The daughter of William I, the princess Marianne of Orange, is connected somehow with Poland as she inherited some lands in Lower Silesia and built a lovely castle in Kamenz (Ząbkowice Śl).
 She was a good spirit of this land.
-More on this: Lady from Netherlands, Polen voor Nederlanders.
+More on this in: Lady from The Netherlands.

 When it comes to borders, the idea of uniting the two parts of the Netherlands and the creation of a strong state, which would become a counterweight to France, appeared.
 This idea was eagerly supported by England (for this goal Great Britain resigned even the seized colonies except Ceylon) and Austria, which waived Belgium for properties in northern Italy.
 The new state also embraced Luxembourg as compensation for Dukes of Orange for their lost possessions in Germany.